Last Updated on August 30, 2022 by Toya

 The best part is that there are 7.6 grams of total carbs and 3.6 grams of fiber in 1 cup of cauliflower rice.

 Interested in trying some delicious keto-friendly cauliflower rice recipes?
 Here are some ideas:

 - Chipotle copycat cauliflower rice: Made with cauliflower rice and a few other simple ingredients, this is a delicious homemade version of chipotle cauliflower rice you can enjoy for lunch or dinner.

 - Keto dirty cauliflower rice: Missing regular dirty rice?
-This easy keto version tastes just as good with way less carbs and calories!
+This easy keto version tastes just as good with way fewer carbs and calories!

-- Keto jambalaya: Jambalaya the keto way with this cauliflower rice jambalaya that tastes so good.
+- Keto jambalaya: Jambalaya is the keto way with this cauliflower rice jambalaya that tastes so good.

 - Cauliflower grilled cheese: For days when you don’t want almond flour or coconut flour-based bread, this cauliflower grilled cheese is an awesome idea to make.

 This is a store-bought keto-friendly rice made with konjac flour and calcium hydroxide.
 There are 1.18 grams of total carbs and 0 grams of fiber in every serving of shirataki rice.

 This is another store-bought keto rice made with konjac, tapioca, calcium hydroxide, and citric acid.
 There are 2 grams of total carbs and 2 grams of fiber in every serving of konjac rice.

 There are a ton of recipes that call for rice and while you cannot eat regular rice with a keto lifestyle, if you want to make some keto versions of these recipes you can do so very easily.
 This is so because cauliflower rice, konjac rice, and shirataki rice are some good options for replacing regular rice.
 The best part is that they’re fairly easy to use, very low in carbs, low in calories, and can be made to taste just as good as any rice recipe made with regular rice!